sha0coder/noise-hunter/README.md

 ## TAG system

-there is a tag system that try to recognize or classify the sound, not that it could generate FPs.
+there is a tag system that try to recognize or classify the sound, note that it could generate FPs.

 This recognizes:
     - musical exact notes